scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

 * **Beware of cache effects**

-  Memory acess is cheaper when it is grouped: accessing a big array in a continous way is much faster than random access.
+  Memory access is cheaper when it is grouped: accessing a big array in a continuous way is much faster than random access.
 This implies amongst other things that **smaller strides are faster** (see :ref:`cache_effects`)::